DataJohann/cryptocurrencies/README.md

 ### 3. Go through the Setup Wizard and install PostgreSQL.
 Keep the default location as: /Library/PostgreSQL/12.

+# IMPORTANT: WRITE DOWN THE PASSWORD FOR POSTGRES USER WHEN PROMPTED.
+YOU WILL NEED IT LATER TO ACCESS PSQL

-    Select the components to be installed.
+####    Select the components to be installed.
 Be sure to un-check Stack Builder.

-    Next, add your Data Directory.
+####    Next, add your Data Directory.
 Keep the default location as: /Library/PostgreSQL/12/data.

-    Next, enter postgres as the password.
+####    Next, enter postgres as the password.
 Be sure to record this password for future use.

-    Keep the default port as 5432 and in the Advanced Options, set the locale as [Default locale].
+####    Keep the default port as 5432 and in the Advanced Options, set the locale as [Default locale].

-    The final screen will be the Pre Installation Summary
+####    The final screen will be the Pre Installation Summary

 ### 4. search for psql and click in the program to run it.
 A terminal connecting to postgress will open